hobbyofkings/storefront/README.md

 While we talk about the world chaning ideas, we need to pass the exam first.
 So, let's start with the requirements.
 ### Final Full-Stack with Python Project (max grade 10)
 #### Functionality:
-- Register
+- Register () -> not implemented because the project is private
-- Log in
+- Log in (inplemented, inside django)
-- Create a new category (only when logged in)
+- Create a new category (only when logged in) -> implemented
-- Edit a category (only when logged in)
+- Edit a category (only when logged in) -> implemented
-- Delete a category (only when logged in)
+- Delete a category (only when logged in) -> implemented
-- Create a new note (only when logged in)
+- Create a new note (only when logged in) -> implemented
-- A note should have a title and note text.
+- A note should have a title and note text. -> implemented
-- There should also be an option to add images to the note.
+- There should also be an option to add images to the note. -> implemented
-- It should allow assigning the note to a specific category.
+- It should allow assigning the note to a specific category. -> implemented
-- Edit a note (only when logged in)
+- Edit a note (only when logged in) -> implemented
-- Delete a note (only when logged in)
+- Delete a note (only when logged in) -> implemented
-- Search for notes by title (only when logged in)
+- Search for notes by title (only when logged in) -> implemented
-- Filter notes by category (only when logged in)
+- Filter notes by category (only when logged in) -> implemented

-## Technology Stack
+## Technology Stack short description
 This private project is hosted on Amazon Web Services (AWS) with a scalable architecture, leveraging Amazon EC2 for application deployment, Amazon RDS (PostgreSQL) for database management, and Route 53 for domain management.
 To handle large storage requirements, images are stored on a cost-effective SAS/NAS server, ensuring affordability for massive datasets exceeding 100 TB.

-## Features

-📚 Extensive Database: Detailed information and specifications for coins, banknotes, postage stamps, cameras, and more.

-🖼️ Massive Image Library: High-quality images hosted on an SAS/NAS server for cost-efficient storage.

-🔍 Search & Filter: Robust search and filtering capabilities for narrowing down collectibles.

-🗂️ Category Organization: Collectibles organized by categories, periods, and types.

-🌐 Scalable Infrastructure: Hosted on AWS with support for high traffic and large datasets.

 ## Architecture